Hi, I wanted to know what Ego would recommended for winter dry skin?

 Fabrics such as wool can be very irritating to eczematous skin.
 Choose soft fabrics (even synthetic ones) or cotton clothing.
 It’s important to keep your temperature level by wearing layers that can be added or removed as necessary.

 Make sure to launder clothes in a detergent that is specifically designed for sensitive skin, free of dyes and perfumes.
 Also avoid softeners unless they are hypoallergenic for sensitive skin.

 Whether it’s wood smoke from a fireplace (the heat of which is also drying to skin) or cigarette smoke at a holiday party, smoke may exacerbate eczema symptoms.

 If you know that you tend to get an eczema rash around specific allergens or triggers — maybe it’s a food allergy or that dust mites or pet dander aggravate your skin — continue to take steps to manage the allergens.

 Frequent bathing or hot showers or baths can strip your skin of natural oils.
 Avoid deodorant bars, antibacterial soaps, perfumed soaps, and skin care products containing alcohol.
-Instead, use warm water and soap free wash or hypoallergenic bath oil, or just use your moisturizer as a body wash.
-Limit your showers or baths to no more than 10 minutes, pat dry, and moisturize while your skin is still damp.
+Instead, use warm water and soap free wash or hypoallergenic bath oil, or just use your moisturiser as a body wash.
+Limit your showers or baths to no more than 10 minutes, pat dry, and moisturise while your skin is still damp.

 Being unwell, such as having a common cold, can make eczema flare.
 Bacterial and viral infections can also make it worse.
 For instance, the bug Staphylococcus will make skin yellow, crusty and inflamed while having a cold sore virus can cause a sudden painful flare-up.